philipljh/philipljh/README.md

 ### Hello! 👋

 I'm Philip, a passionate developer with a keen interest in Software Engineering, Data Science, and Finance.
-With experience spanning various domains of tech, I strive to blend analytical thinking and creative problem-solving to build robust, efficient, and impactful solutions.
-My journey has taken me through diverse projects, ranging from scalable web applications to data-driven insights and managing my own equities portfolio.

 ### GitHub Stats:
 <p align="left">